muzaffar-omer/emm-statistics-report/README.md

 # EMM Statistics Report Tool
 Tool for extracting statistical reports from Ericsson Multi Mediation platform.
-It depends on the JSON file which contains the definition of EMM resources including the below:
+It uses JSON configuration file to describe EMM resources including the below:
 1. Logical Servers:
     * Name
     * Virtual IP (in case of clustered environment), in case of standalone deployments, it will be the same IP as the EMM node IP